The Diary of Anne Frank

 Speech and Dialogue: Sarcasm

-Anne enjoys using sarcasm to point out the ridiculous ways other members in the Secret Annex behave, such as when she refers to Mrs. van Daan as "Madame" or Mr. Dussel as "His Lordship."
+Anne uses snark and sarcasm to point out the ridiculous ways other members in the Secret Annex behave, such as when she refers to Mrs. van Daan as "Madame" or Mr. Dussel as "His Lordship."

 Thoughts and Opinions

 While most of the thoughts and opinions we learn are Anne’s personal ones, she does occasionally have entries in which she likes to list everyone’s opinions on certain subjects, such as politics.
 When she does this, we can compare different characters based on some concrete details.

 For example, Anne’s father is always thinking that the British invasion is just around the corner.
 Mr. van Daan disagrees and thinks the invasion won’t happen for a long time.
 Mrs. van Daan thinks the Germans might even win the war, so she’s definitely more of a pessimist.
 These glimpses into the Secret Annex residents’ opinions give us a rare opportunity to see them somewhat less filtered through Anne’s biases.